haya-alwarthan/visuallpoll-backend/README.md

 # Steps needed to run the project locally:
 1. extract the content of static.zip
+2.
-ensure you have similar file structure
+ensure you have similar folder structure
 ![image](https://user-images.githubusercontent.com/111225040/213848310-731759d1-b2f5-449e-8317-5ebc89ab2d0a.png)